-The patient information automatically selects the patient type entered earlier.
+4. The patient type is automatically selected by the patient information entered earlier.
 Confirm or change the patient type by clicking one of the buttons in the patient menu.

 Mode Vatech Standards

 Child 2~12 years of age

-Adult Man > 10 years of and
+Adult Man > 10 years of ago

 Woman > 12 years of age